Creating A New Position

 - In most cases, the employee does not want the current employer to know that he/she is looking for another job, which is understandable.
 Once you are certain this person is your top candidate, you should contact that person and tell him/her that a job offer is contingent upon reference checks with previous employers and ask permission to contact the current employer.
 Typically, a candidate will agree to this knowing that a job offer has been made.
 If they still decline to allow you to do reference checks, you may want to reconsider your decision to hire the candidate.

-Applying for Employment at UNL
+Applying for Employment at the University

 - How old does an applicant have to be to apply for a job at the university?